-CCD students are expected to behave as responsible members of the College community and to be honest and ethical in their academic work.
-CCD strives to provide students with the knowledge, skills, judgment and critical thinking they need to function in society as educated adults.
-To falsify or fabricate the results of one's research; to present the words, ideas, data, or work of another as one's own; or to cheat on an examination corrupts the essential process of higher education, and is a disservice to the student, faculty and staff community.
-All members of the College community, students, faculty and staff, share the responsibility and authority to challenge and report acts of academic dishonesty.
-Further, students, faculty and staff should ensure that policies regarding academic integrity are clearly outlined in course materials, including course syllabi.
+Students at Community College of Denver are expected to behave as responsible members of the college community and to be honest and ethical in their academic work.
+CCD strives to provide students with the knowledge, skills, judgment and critical thinking needed to function in society.
+To falsify or fabricate the results of one's research; to present the words, ideas, data, or work of another as one's own; or to cheat on an examination corrupts the essential process of higher education and is a disservice to the student, faculty and staff community.
+All members of Community College of Denver community share the responsibility and authority to challenge and report acts of academic dishonesty.
+Guidelines for Academic Integrity students assume full responsibility for the content and integrity of the coursework they submit.